LeeSchlesingerNYC/Exoplanets/README.md

 Data set used:
 https://www.kaggle.com/nasa/kepler-exoplanet-search-results

 The data set used includes a preliminary classification of "False Positive" and "Candidate".
 The subsequent determination categories are "False Positive", "Candidate", and "Confirmed".
-For modeling predictions, "False Positive" and "Confirmed were included; "Candidate" was excluded.
+For modeling building, "False Positive" and "Confirmed were included; "Candidate" was excluded.
+The model was used to make determinations for objects of interest that remain categorized as "Candidate".

 Other potential data sets:
 https://en.wikipedia.org/wiki/List_of_exoplanet_search_projects